alexcarrollmn/resume/README.md

 ### alexcarroll.mn@gmail.com
 ### [https://www.linkedin.com/in/alexcarrollmn/](https://www.linkedin.com/in/alexcarrollmn/)

-> I am a Senior Front-end Engineer with a passion for good design and user experience.
+> I am a seasoned Front-end Engineer with a passion for good design and user experience.
 I have experience in the latest modern frameworks, including Angular and React and strive to write clean, tested and accessible code.
-I have worked in many different environments: Node, PHP, and exposure to Java projects and have had experience using AWS, Heroku, Rackspace, and Bluemix.
+I have been through the trenches and know when, but most importantly, when not to use certain technologies.
+I have worked in many different environments: Node, PHP, and exposure to Java projects and have experience using AWS, Heroku, Rackspace, and Bluemix.
 >
 >I have been successfully working remotely for over three years.